santino-s/Weather-App/README.md

 ## Features

 - Search any city worldwide by name
-- Displays current temperature in Celsius
+- Displays current temperature in Celsius or Fahrenheit via a toggle
 - Animated weather icons powered by [Meteocons](https://meteocons.com/) via the Iconify CDN, with day and night variants
 - Weather condition description (e.g. Sunny, Partly Cloudy, Heavy Rain) sourced from a local JSON lookup table mapped to WMO weather codes
 - Daily high and low temperatures
+- Background gradient shifts based on time of day at the searched location
+- UI error messages for invalid or unrecognised city searches

 ## Built With